ThomasGesseyJones/DARA_21cm_Signal_Simulation/README.md

 [21-cm FAST paper](https://arxiv.org/abs/1003.3878), which remains an excellent more technical introduction to 21-cm signal simulations.

-Finally, I would like to thank [Christian Kirkham](https://beta-decay.github.io/) for his testing of this workbook and his invaluable feedback.
+Finally, I would like to thank [Christian Kirkham](https://beta-decay.github.io/) for his extensive testing of this workbook, and [Shikhar Mital](https://sites.google.com/view/shikharmittal/home) for identifying a bug in an earlier version.

 ## Contact